Europe’s Future Revealed

 The ram which thou sawest having two horns are the kings of Media and Persia.
 And the rough goat is the king of Grecia: and the great horn that is between his eyes is the first king.

-Alexander the Great conquered the Medes and Persians at the battle of Arbela in 331 B.C., which made the brass kingdom of Greece the next dominant world power.
-The armor of the Greek soldiers was all bronze.
+After a series of campaigns, Alexander the Great delivered a decisive blow to the Persian Empire at the Battle of Arbela in 331 BC, making the kingdom of Greece the next dominant world power.
+Notably, the armor of Greek soldiers was made entirely of bronze.

 How is the fourth kingdom described?